-With past experiences and success we have taken many kids of all ages to Recreational competitions during the year where they are put in a fun yet challenging environment to compete with other gymnasts and come home with a colored ribbon reflecting on their achievements from the day.
+The squads are designed for our students to be able to compete at Recreational competitions during the year.
+These give students a chance to be part of a fun yet challenging environment, to compete with other gymnasts and come home with a colored ribbon reflecting on their achievements from the day.

 A gymnasts level at a recreational competition is determined by her age:

 Level 00: Girls 5-6 Years

 Level 3: Girls 12 Years & Over and/or Open "